alexa-labs/workshop-in-skill-purchasing/lab-3-guide.md

       handlerInput.attributesManager.savePersistentAttributes();
     }
     ```
-1. Update the **HintHandler** function to use peristent attributes by locating the **lab-3-task-4-g** label and pasting in the following code:
+1. Update the **HintHandler** function to use persistent attributes by locating the **lab-3-task-4-g** label and pasting in the following code:
     ```javascript
     // SAVING SESSION ATTRIBUTES TO PERSISTENT ATTRIBUTES,
     // BECAUSE THE SESSION EXPIRES WHEN WE START A CONNECTIONS DIRECTIVE.